We use cookies to give you a better experience on our website. Learn more about how we use cookies and how you can select your preferences.

 - protecting them from bullying, discrimination and sexual harassment

-- creating a healthy work environment – for example with good ventilation, natural lighting and ergonomic furniture
+- creating a healthy work environment, which might include good ventilation, natural lighting and ergonomic furniture

 - following rules for work health and safety